ur-whitelab/peptidesim/README.md

 [sudo] ./interact.sh
 ```

-Prepare the docker image in the test-docker folder by running
-the build script.
-You may need to have `sudo` depending on your docker configuration.
 Type `exit` to leave the docker environment.
 See instructions that are printed after
 running the command for how to interact/use the environment.